 What is MG?

-gMG is a rare, chronic autoimmune disease that Targets the NMJ1
+gMG is a rare, chronic autoimmune disease that targets the NMJ1

 gMGis characterized by fluctuating and fatiguable skeletal muscle weakness1-4